 Understanding who tapped, when, where, and what they did afterward provides critical insights for improving brand communications, reducing churn, and prompting repeat sales.

 Following a purchase, analytics can determine what triggered the sale and can be used to tweak marketing messages and advertising campaigns.
 Each NFC tag is unique to the individual product to which it is affixed.
-Think of it as item-level intelligence.
-It’s not just a 750ml bottle of vodka…it’s a specific bottle, with a specific history, belonging only to you — much more than traditional SKU tracking.

 How are NFC campaigns implemented?